 Provide a good working environment

-While some people have room for an office, a lot of staff don’t have adequate space for working remotely.
+While some people have room for an office, a lot of employees don’t have adequate space for working remotely.
 While it seems like a nice idea, working at home on the couch isn’t as great as you might think.
 It’s gets uncomfortable at times, it’s hard to separate work and home life and distractions can creep in.

 If you can, provide remote workers with a better work environment.
 This might be a store location, another office or a co-working space such as a shared office space.
 This helps to keep them productive, as well as connected to other people – and stop them from going insane.

 Remote working certainly has it’s pros and cons.
 While more flexible and sometimes more productive, there can be considerable gaps in communication, project management and connection.
-If you do hire remote staff, make the effort to ensure those gaps are bridged, they’re a part of your team and are as productive as they can be.
+If you do hire remote employees, make the effort to ensure those gaps are bridged, they’re a part of your team and are as productive as they can be.